jwoos/fakeout/README.md

-# python_fakeout
+# Fakeout
-Python data generator which takes dependencies into account
+Data generator which takes dependencies into account